-The requirement shall be considered satisfied when the Applicant and/or the DB entity submits the Registration to the T&D Operator; not when the T&D Operator notifies a determination.
-The costs associated to supplemental studies or other activities required for the T&D Operator to approve the Systems' interconnection are not covered by CEWRI-CI Subprogram awards.
+The requirement shall be considered satisfied when the Applicant and/or the DAIS entities submit the Registration to the T&D Operator; not when the T&D Operator notifies a determination.
+The costs associated with supplemental studies or other activities required for the T&D Operator to approve the Systems' interconnection are not covered by CEWRI-CI Subprogram awards.